Drivers dealing with heavy post-holiday traffic

 CHICOPEE, Mass.
-(WWLP) – Many people are coming back from their holiday plans this weekend.
-The holidays often mean fun with family and celebrations but also traveling.
+(WWLP) – The holidays often mean fun with family and celebrations but also traveling.

 “To my surprise it’s as busy as it’s been since the day before Christmas.
-And I’m like what’s going on I thought Christmas was over,” Chicopee resident, Kim Collamore told 22News.
+And I’m like what’s going on I thought Christmas was over,” said Chicopee resident, Kim Collamore.

 “The number one key is patience.
 Just be happy, friendly and be courteous,” Collamore added.